-The school is also able to offer some specialist support for English as an additional language and specific learning difficulties such as dyslexia and will offer support to pupils with Education, Health and Care Plans {EHCP} - depending on the severity of the difficulty.
+The school is also able to offer some specialist support for English as an additional language and specific learning difficulties such as dyslexia and may be able to offer support to pupils with Education, Health and Care Plans {EHCP} - depending on the severity of the difficulty.
 Alternatively, parents may prefer to make their own arrangements.